henryaj/buildgrid/docs/source/faq.rst

 R. This project uses gRPC and protocol buffers for network messaging.
 The .proto files are used to generate python modules which are then used in the project.
 See the `grpc guide`_ for more details.

 Q. How do I set up a BuildGrid?
 R. You can follow this guide to give you an understanding on basic usecases: :ref:`using`.
-There is also additional information on how to configure your Grid here: :ref:`parser`.
+There is also additional information on how to configure your Grid here: :ref:`server-configuration`.

 .. _BuildStream: https://buildstream.build